fsmaiorano/nodejs-typescript-typeorm/README.md

 # :computer: nodejs-typescript-typeorm

-A quick start for implements api with express and typescript.
+A quick start for implement api with express and typescript.

 ---